taowuyong/A-Correspondence-Selection-Method-by-Updating-Compatibility-Matrix-for-Point-Cloud-Registration/README.md

 # A-Correspondence-Selection-Method-by-Updating-Compatibility-Matrix-for-Point-Cloud-Registration
 The code of the CMU method

-Four files are provided in this project.
-The “ThreeDHarris_keypoint” file is use to extract keypoints from the point clouds, which is performed by the 3D Harris keypoint detector.
-The “LRF_TriLCI” file is used to calculate the local reference frame (LRF).
-The “LOVC” file is used to calculate the LOVC descriptor.
-The “point cloud registration based on the LOVC and two-point RANSACWC” file uses the LOVC descriptor and two-point RANSACWC to perform the registration of point clouds.
+The "CMU method.m" file show how to use the CMU method.
+The “LRF_TriLCI” and "TriLCI" files can be found in another project.
 Everyone is welcome to use the code for research work, but not for commerce.
-If you use the code, please cite my paper (Wuyong Tao, Shaoping Xu, Wei Huang, Shufan Hu and Meng Pang, A distinctive binary descriptor and two-point RANSACWC for point cloud registration.
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 2023, 16: 7529-7542).
+If you use the code, please cite my paper(  @ARTICLE{11145875, author={Tao, Wuyong and Wu, Zhiquan and Wang, Ruisheng and Hua, Xianghong and Xu, Shaoping and Chen, Zhiping and Min, Danhua}, journal={IEEE Transactions on Geoscience and Remote Sensing}, title={A Correspondence Selection Method by Updating Compatibility Matrix for Point Cloud Registration}, year={2025}, volume={63}, number={}, pages={1-14}, doi={10.1109/TGRS.2025.3604617}}  ).

 Before you use the code, you need to calculate the point cloud resolution (pr).